 What should I do if I miss the tax deadline?

-Fill out your income tax return exactly as you would have in tax season.
-Enter your W-2, 1099, or other income and tax reporting forms into TaxSlayer.
-Also, have any personal information on hand.
-For a complete list of useful documents to have on hand, look at our checklist.
-The only thing that might be different from filing during tax season is the fees you will owe if you did not file for an extension in April.
+Fill out your income tax return exactly as you would typically do.
+Then enter your W-2, 1099, or other income and tax reporting forms into TaxSlayer.
+The only thing that might be different from filing during tax season is the fees you will owe if you do not file for an extension.

-If you did not file a state tax return by the deadline in April, you can still file one late.
+If you do not file by the deadline, you can still file a state return late.
 There will most likely be some fees associated, but it is better to file than not file at all.
-Fill out the return on TaxSlayer exactly as you would during tax season.
-Some states have deadlines that are different from the federal one, so make sure you know when your state return is due.
+Fill out the return for your state using TaxSlayer exactly as you would have under normal circumstances.

 How do I know if my return was accepted?

-Do I need to file taxes if I am going to receive a refund?
+Do I need to file taxes if I am supposed to get a refund?

-Yes, if you did not file for an extension, you will owe a fee or penalty.
-It is usually 5% of the tax owed for each month, up to 25%.
+If you do not file for an extension, you will likely owe a fee (unless you are expecting a refund).
+The fee for late filing is usually 5% of the tax owed for each month, up to 25%.
 You will also owe interest on your late payments, at a rate of one-half percent (0.5%) per month, up to 25% of the unpaid tax balance.

-How can I pay my taxes and/or penalties?
+How do I pay my taxes and/or penalties?